Why Bees Kill their Queen

 Why Bees Reject a Queen

-How the workers come to this agreement is still a bit of a mystery.
+How the worker bees come to the agreement to kill their queen is still a bit of a mystery.
 But, we do know some of the things that seem to trigger this action.

 Reasons for Queen Failure